detsam/indepstate-cc/docs/tv-proxy.md

 `mitmdump` must be installed and available in `PATH`.

 ## Logging

-Startup and proxy events are appended to `logs/tv-proxy.txt` inside the user data folder (e.g. `%LOCALAPPDATA%/ISCC/logs/tv-proxy.txt` on Windows).
+When `log` is set to `true`, startup and proxy events are appended to `logs/tv-proxy.txt` inside the user data folder (e.g. `%LOCALAPPDATA%/ISCC/logs/tv-proxy.txt` on Windows).